Surveys carried out over 30 plus years reveal the age of which people are happiest.

 Dr Yang said:

-“This is probably due to the fact that the generation as a group was so large, and their expectations were so great, that not everyone in the group could get what he or she wanted as they aged due to competition for opportunities.
+“This is probably simply because that the generation as an organization was so large, and their expectations were so great, that not everyone in the group could easily get what he or she wanted as they aged due to competition for opportunities.

-This could lead to disappointment that could undermine happiness.”
+This could lead to disappointment that may undermine happiness.”

-The study also found that African Americans are, on average, less happy than whites.
+The analysis also unearthed that African Americans are, on average, less happy than whites.

 Among 18-year-olds, just 15% of black men said they were very happy in comparison to 33% of white women.